 at Augustana College

 Admission is free.
-The observatory is unheated so please dress according to the weather.
-In the event of cloudy sky conditions, the planetarium presentation will still be offered.
+The observing areas are unheated so dress appropriate to the weather.
+In the event of cloudy sky conditions, the indoor programs will still be offered.